Skip navigation

 Jorge Montanez breaks down the week of saves across baseball in his weekly closer rankings and highlights some steals options on the waiver wire.

-Eric Samulski breaks down four pitchers who have changed their pitch mix to see if we should care.
+Eric Samulski breaks down three pitchers who have changed their pitch mix to see if we should care.